cbmuser/toolcart-Plus-4/README.md

 ### DraCopy

 Copy files from SD2IEC and vice versa.
-Supports copying files from or to D64 or folders.
+Supports copying files from or to D64 and folders.

 ### Directory Browser